aficustree/homebridge-alarmdecoder-platform/README.md

 Homebridge dynamic platform plugin for the alarmdecoder (alarmdecoder.com) interface to Honeywell/DSC Systems & Interlogix (formerly GE Security, Caddx, NetworX) Systems.

 * For DSC/Homebridge: You must have a functioning [alarmdecoder-webapp](https://www.alarmdecoder.com/wiki/index.php/AlarmDecoder_WebApp) for the homebridge plugin to contact (via the rest API). **Please make sure your webapp is updated** with the latest alarmdecoder python package.
 The alarmdecoder webui must be setup to push alarm events and zone status changes using the enclosed directions.
-* For Interlogix/GE: You must have the Interlogix NX-584E board or a NX8E alarm system and an installed and a working installation of the [NX584 Interface Library](https://github.com/kk7ds/pynx584) built by [kk7ds](https://github.com/kk7ds)
+* For Interlogix/GE: You must have the Interlogix NX-584E board or a NX8E alarm system and an installed and a working installation of the [NX584 Interface Library](https://github.com/kk7ds/pynx584) built by [kk7ds](https://github.com/kk7ds).
+Note the *Interlogix branch was written for a friend and is fairly untested, please report any issues*

 This plugin exposes the security system and any configured contact sensors or motion sensors (i.e., the security system's zones) to HomeKit/Homebridge for use in further automations.